Webstir/Last-Seen-Podcast/README.md

 - **JavaScript**: Audio management, modal functionality, scroll detection
 - **Audio**: Multiple layered soundscapes for immersive experience

-## Setup

-1. Clone this repository
-2. Ensure all audio and video files are in the root directory
-3. Deploy to GitHub Pages
-4. Configure custom domain in GitHub Pages settings

-## Custom Domain

-This site is configured for `lastseenpodcast.com` via the CNAME file.

 ## Legal

-This is a fan-created project and is not affiliated with CBS Studios Inc. or The Twilight Zone franchise.
+This is not affiliated with CBS Studios Inc. or The Twilight Zone franchise.

 ---